 Sinks for Granite Countertops

-Sinks for granite countertops can be installed in one of two ways: overmounted or undermounted.
+Sinks for granite countertops can be installed in one of two ways: top-mount or undermount.
 These terms refer to how the sink attaches to the granite itself.
-Overmounted sinks are inserted from above and have flanges around the rim of the sink that keep it from falling through the hole cut in the granite.
-Undermounted sinks, sometimes known as under worktop sinks, lack significant flanges, so they're installed from below and glued to the underside of the granite to provide a seamless appearance.
+Top-mount sinks are inserted from above and have flanges around the rim of the sink that keep it from falling through the hole cut in the granite.
+Undermount sinks, sometimes known as under worktop sinks, lack significant flanges, so they're installed from below and glued to the underside of the granite to provide a seamless appearance.
 Regardless of the mounting, removing a sink from granite begins by completing the same initial tasks, as demonstrated by Rainforest Plumbing on their YouTube video.

 First Removal Steps